STOP-MOTION ANIMATION

-The inimitable aesthetic charm of stop motion animation often comes at a cost of exhausting, tedious manual work.
-Advanced stop motion animation software can step in to streamline collaborative workflows.
+The inimitable charm of stop-motion animation often comes at the cost of exhausting, tedious manual work.
+Advanced stop-motion animation software helps you streamline the process.

-Stop motion animation is the art form of creating a motion picture from sequences of many still images.
-Animators capture a scene using puppets, figurines, or cutouts; slightly manipulate the objects between each still image; and sequence the images together to create a movie.
+Stop-motion animation is the art form of creating a motion picture from sequences of still images.
+Stop-motion animators can capture a scene using puppets, figurines, or cutouts, slightly manipulating the objects between each still image.
+They then sequence the images together to create a movie.

-The Humpty Dumpty Circus (1898) is credited as the first stop motion animation.
+The Humpty Dumpty Circus (1898) is credited as the first ever stop-motion animation.
 The technique has proliferated ever since, being used in a great many productions, notably King Kong (1933), Gumby (1955), the original Star Wars trilogy of the 1970s and ’80s, and The Nightmare Before Christmas (1993).
-Today, animators use advanced stop motion animation tools to aid and streamline the time-honored traditions of the genre.
+Today, animators use advanced stop-motion animation software to help streamline the time-honored traditions of the genre.

 A rabbit is rendered as a clay figure.